 If you require support or are in crisis, please reach out to the following resources dedicated to supporting members of the 2SLGBTQ+ community:

 A reminder that the safest place for you to be is at home.
 Please do not come to campus for the sole purpose of picking up your cloth mask.

-If you will be coming to campus to access services at the Student Learning Centre or the Mattamy Athletic Centre you can obtain your cloth mask when you confirm your reservation with staff onsite.
+If you will be coming to campus to access services at the Student Learning Centre you can obtain your cloth mask when you confirm your reservation with staff onsite.

 If you have a class with a scheduled in-person component your cloth mask(s) will be distributed to your instructor via your School or Faculty office.
 Students who have an off-campus placement will be contacted by their School or Faculty office directly about arrangements to obtain cloth masks.

 No. The Ryerson branded cloth mask has been provided to you as an option but you are welcome to wear your own mask or face covering in all locations as required.